ayanoyamamoto0/SNN-based-VAE/README.md

 * Preprocessed EEG data from Participant 1 from the DEAP dataset and converted them into spatially preserved EEG topographic maps
 * From the 307,200 topographic maps, randomly downsampled the dataset into sets of 10,000, 20,000, 40,000, 80,000, and 160,000 images
 * Built an SNN-based variational autoencoder for latent space interpretation and reconstruction of the topographic maps, with latent dimensions 25, 30, and 35
-* Trained the models with different sizes of datasets to test their scalability
+* Trained the models with datasets containing various number of images to test their scalability
 * Compared it with ANN-variational autoencoders using MSE, MAE, and SSIM as evaluation metrics

 ## Reference